rojvv/rtwtrbt/README.md

 blacklist inside a file called `blacklist.txt` in the directory you run from.

 - The characters, words, and/or terms should be separated by `\n`.
-- Case sensitive characters, words and/or terms can be differed by a trailing `\t` character.
+- Each line is a regular expression that will make tweets not retweeted if they match its text.
+Flags can be provided like this: `/regex/i`.

 ## Running